 A FAVR vehicle program solves the cost discrepancies between varying mileage amounts by adding in a fixed payment to address fixed expenses like insurance, depreciation, and registration.
 The mileage rate is a variable payment that fluctuates with operational costs like fuel, tires, and maintenance.
 Hence the name “fixed and variable rate.”

 A FAVR vehicle program also solves the cost discrepancies between geographic regions.
 Both the fixed payment and the variable reimbursement rate are derived from cost data specific to the employee’s garage zip code.
-Because the payments are based on data, everyone gets reimbursed accurately in a way that’s quantifiable.
-You are thereby able to protect the company from labor code violations.
+Because the payments are based on data, everyone gets reimbursed accurately in a way that’s quantifiable and immune to labor code violations.